 When it comes time to pack the L.L.
 Bean Microlight this tent rolls up to just a little bit bigger than a roll of paper towels.
 Even better L.L.
 Bean made their tents stuff sack with extra space, which is rad as you won’t have to worry about damaging the tent when stuffing it inside along with the poles and stakes.
 Instead, everything fits in nicely with plenty of room to spare.

 Overall it’s going to be tough to find a better tent for the price.
 Don’t let the L.L.
 Bean name scare you off, instead look for this gear for your next camping adventure.
-I can’t believe it took me this long to use one of their tents, which seem to be getting better and better each year, in fact, their Microlight tent is now 30% lighter for 2016 making it their lightest backpacking tent in the lineup.
+I can’t believe it took me this long to use one of their tents, which seems to be getting better and better each year, in fact, the L.L.
+Bean Microlight UL 2 Tent ($349) is now 30% lighter for 2016 making it their lightest backpacking tent in the lineup.

 Recently awarded one of the best backpacking tents